dylan-harper/county_metrics/README.md

 ---

 ### Containers
 See `Dockerfile` and `docker-compose.yml` for an attempt at creating containers.
+Run `docker compose up` to use.
 I found this would build an image/container, but had less luck on the actual functionality.
 As far as adding more information to the DB, a user would just need to add data to the preexisting JSON file.

 ---